Sherly Tjoanda

-Sherly Tjoanda Laos (蔡任珍 (Cài Rènzhēn), Pe̍h-ōe-jī: Chhòa Līm-tin, born 12 August 1982) is an Indonesian politician and businesswoman who has served as the Governor of North Maluku since 20 February 2025.
+Sherly Tjoanda Laos (蔡任珍 (Cài Rènzhēn, Chhòa Līm-tin); born 12 August 1982) is an Indonesian politician who has served as the Governor of North Maluku since 20 February 2025.
 She is the first female governor of the province, having been elected in 2024 following the death of her husband, Benny Laos, who was a gubernatorial candidate.

 Early life and education

-Sherly Tjoanda was born on 12 August 1982, in Ambon, Maluku, Indonesia, to Paulus Tjoanda and Maria Margaretha Liem.
+Sherly Tjoanda was born on 12 August 1982, in Ambon, Maluku, to Paulus Tjoanda and Maria Margaretha Liem.
 She is of Chinese descent, with Hakka maternal lineage.
 She pursued her undergraduate studies at Petra University in Surabaya, majoring in International Business Management, and later earned a master's degree from Inholland University, Netherlands.

 Career

 Prior to her political career, Tjoanda was actively involved in several organizations.
 She served as the Chair of the TP PKK (Family Welfare Movement) in Morotai from 2017 to 2022.
 She also chaired the Bela Peduli Foundation, which supports social initiatives such as aid for orphans, and was engaged with the Indonesian Farmers' Harmony Association.
 In addition, she held the position of Director at PT Bela Group, a company she co-developed with her husband.